Professional Blogger

 Well, not to be overly blunt, but how many hours do you work in a typical week and how much money are you making?
 And do you see this as about average for a successful blogger who sticks with it, and what's the expected range for this profession?

-Asked by writerbro over 12 years ago
+Asked by writerbro almost 13 years ago

 I spend a lot of time on my blogs.
 Not just writing them but maintaining the look and feel, monitoring comments and social media, etc. Direct income (advertising, affiliate programs) earn me a few hundred a month, not much.
 Where I make most of my money is on indirect income.
 I wrote a book that's available for purchase.
 I've edited a year magazine about Syracuse basketball that's for sale.
 I host classes on Professional Blogging and starting your own sports blog.
 And I have a few other things in the works that all stem from my blogs.
 I think the more you put into growing your blog and maintaining the community around it, the more financial possibilities will open up around it.